 If your game isn't real-time, one approach that we recommend is to aggregate information about the player's game over some period of time–often a "round" of the game, taking several minutes–and then send that data to a script that determines whether it's valid.
 The key elements to evaluate can be game-dependent, but some examples of common concepts to consider are:

 How long has it been since the last session report, and how long does the client say that it played in the latest one?

 What scores did the player register, and are they reasonable for that player given their level, equipment, etc.?

-For many games, you can address this issue by having a regular, infrequent heartbeat of updates to the service (every fifteen minutes, for example).
-But including additional logic to lengthen or shorten that frequency can also help.
+For many games, you can address this issue by having a regular, infrequent heartbeat of updates to the service (every 15 minutes, for example).
+But including extra logic to lengthen or shorten that frequency can also help.
 For example:

 Include an "important update" override that causes an immediate write, and resets the timer, if the player actively does something significant, so that it can't be lost.